sowbug/mkeosimg/README.md

 * `sudo dd if=ER-e100.v1.xxxxxxx.img of=/dev/path/to/usb/drive bs=1M`
   (adapt to your OS of choice).

+* If you want, you can directly create a USB drive without creating an image file first.
+Use `./mkeosdrive` instead, and supply the target device as the first parameter.
+All other parameters are shifted by one position accordingly.

+  `sudo ./mkeosdrive /dev/path/to/usb/drive ER-e100.v1.xxxxxxx.tar`

 * Insert the new USB drive into your router and boot it up.
 If you included your backup config in the first step, then your router will